ChatShop: Interactive Information Seeking with Language Agents: Experiments

 \subsection{LLM versus Human Shopper}

-To understand the effectiveness of using LLMs as a reasonable proxy for simulating real human buyer interaction, we compare the performance of the LLM agents with the simulated shopper to that with real human.
+To understand the effectiveness of using LLMs as a reasonable proxy for simulating human-like shopper interactions, we compare the performance of LLM agents with simulated shoppers to that of real humans.
 We recruit 8 participants to play the role of the shopper in the human study.
 Each participant is asked to complete 10-20 sessions of the \iws task.
-The average completion time for one session is 2.5 minutes.\footnote{OpenAI API wait time accounts for about 30\% of the total time.} We compare two OpenAI agents in the study, both with the \textit{interleave} strategy.
-In addition, we allow the GPT-3.5 agent to use ReAct style reasoning.
-We collect in total 100 sessions of human shopping data.
+The average completion time for one session is 2.5 minutes.\footnote{OpenAI API wait time accounts for about 30\% of the total time.} We compare two OpenAI agents in the study, both utilizing the \textit{interleave} strategy.
+Additionally, we allow the GPT-3.5 agent to employ ReAct style reasoning.\footnote{GPT-4 is slow to generate responses with ReAct style reasoning, which is not suitable for the human study.} The prompts are revised for a better human experience, providing instructions about not asking for pricing information and avoiding vague questions.
+This revision results in lower performance of GPT-3.5 compared to the original setting.
+In total, we collect data from 100 human shopping sessions.

-From the results in \autoref{tab:human_results}, we find that the LLM agents performance with the simulated shopper and the human shopper are consistent.
-Both environments present similar challenges to the agents and reveal the gap between the two agents.
+From the results in \autoref{tab:human_results}, we find that the LLM agents' performance with both the simulated shopper and the human shopper is consistent.
+Both environments present a similar level of challenges to the agents and reveal the gap between the two agents.

+We further look into the comparative performance of large language models (LLMs) and human shoppers in terms of response quality.
+Specifically, we are interested in quantifying the amount of task-specific information conveyed by each source when answering the same set of questions.
+This setup contrasts with the previous end-to-end analysis of end task performance where agents may choose different trajectories (i.e., a different set of question) based on responses.

+To facilitate this comparison, we first generate simulated shopper responses to the set of 500 questions (from the 100 session/trajectories) for which we already had human response data.
+Subsequently, we employ GPT-4 to summarize the list of question-answer (QA) pair belonged to each session into a concise search query.
+These queries are then utilized to retrieve results using the BM25 search engine.

+Our findings are summarized in the comparative metrics presented in~\autoref{tab:search_perf}.
+From these results, we infer that the LLM shopper tends to provide slightly more information per query, evidenced by the marginally longer search query length and higher average reward.
+However, the differences in precision and hit rate between human and LLM shoppers are minimal, indicating that while LLM shoppers may offer more extensive information, this does not substantially enhance end-task performance compared to human responses.

+Qualitatively, we observe that human shoppers sometimes fail to capture the relevant information from the product description, while LLMs remain more consistent and faithful. \autoref{tab:dial} demonstrates an example where the LLM shopper provides more informative responses than the human shopper.
+The more accurate description of color preference and the association of neck style with collar type align with our expected behavior.
+Overall, the LLM shopper is comparable to human shoppers in terms of the quality of information provided.